AnyChart/docs.anychart.com/Basic_Charts/Error_Chart/Spline_Chart.md

 This article explains how to create a Spline chart with error bars.

 To learn more about error charts in general and how to customize them, see [Error Chart (Overview)](Overview).
-You can also read the [Spline Chart](../Spline_Chart) article to learn about other available settings.
+In addition, you can read the [Spline Chart](../Spline_Chart) article to learn about other available settings.

 ## Quick Start